What is employment status?

 Interns

-An intern can provide support to existing staff, offer a fresh perspective, impart new skills, boost a company’s reputation, and lead to a stellar new hire.
-Keep in mind that they usually require significant amounts of training and often lack job experience.
+An intern can provide support to existing staff, offer a fresh perspective, impart new skills and potentially boost a company’s reputation.
+Keep in mind that they usually require significant amounts of training, often lack job experience and generally do not perform their work remotely.

 The employer/employee relationship can take many forms, and each one serves a particular purpose.
-By better understanding the many varying employment status types, you can better tailor your future hires to best meet the needs and goals of your organization.
+By better understanding the many varying employment status types, you can better tailor your future hires to best meet the needs and goals of your organization while maintaining a good employee experience.